ashuntwo/alexa-whoami/README.md

 # alexa-whoami

-A Node module that is a reusable voice component for an Alexa skill.
+A reusable voice component for an Alexa skill.
 Here's what it sounds like:

 User (to your skill): who am I?
 Your skill: You are G...X...U...Q...5...C.